 Talk to us in confidence: we are here to help.
-You can talk to your child's class teacher; to Mrs Potts, our school's Special Educational Needs and Disability Co-ordinator (called SENDCo) or to Mrs Wood, our Headteacher.
+You can talk to your child's class teacher; to Mrs Wood, our school's Headteacher & Special Educational Needs and Disability Coordinator (called SENDCo).
 We welcome conversations with parents if they are concerned about their child.